-Real estate lead generation is the process by which you attract potential clients to your business.
+Real estate lead generation is how you attract potential clients to your business.

-To succeed in your business long term, you must create a steady stream of real estate leads.
+To succeed in your long-term business, you must create a steady stream of real estate leads.

 When to Engage in Lead Gen:

-Organic real estate lead generation is the process of using systematic strategies to naturally draw visitors to your website or blog.
-This is not the same as buying leads from a lead bank, or paying for pay-per-click advertisements.
-Organic lead generation, while costly in terms of time and effort, is the least expensive way (and longer lasting!) to generate leads for your real estate business.
+Organic real estate lead generation uses systematic strategies to draw visitors to your website or blog naturally.
+This is not the same as buying leads from a lead bank or paying for pay-per-click advertisements.
+While costly in terms of time and effort, organic lead generation is the least expensive way (and longer-lasting!) to generate leads for your real estate business.

-Real estate lead generation is not something in which you engage only as you’re starting in business, nor only when you hit a slow spell.
+Real estate lead generation is not something you engage only when you’re starting a business, nor when you hit a slow spell.
 In fact, by the time you hit a slow spell, it’s too late.